mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Link to next section - limits of this personal dimension approach

+In the first part of this chapter, I have proposed that while explicit teaching of abstraction is not necessary or even optimal at this stage of learning coding, this research has surfaced a method which facilitates a _principles second_ approach using GDPs as a gateway concept to dimensions of abstract practice based on reflection of completed activity.

 My research data shows the value of the REEPPP approach, structured around the use of GDPs, to access and facilitate dimensions of game making associated with both concrete and abstract knowledge and practices.